This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is lumbar spinal stenosis treated?

 - NSAIDs: These medications decrease swelling, pain, and fever.
 NSAIDs are available without a doctor's order.
-Ask your caregiver which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Acetaminophen: This medicine decreases pain and lowers a fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage.